Technology

 Zara has long been a poster child for supply chain success, owing to its ability to identify emerging trends and promptly deliver new items to stores to meet the demands of its fashion-conscious customers.
 In an industry where the usual lead time for designing, producing, and delivering new clothes is approximately nine months, Zara is setting the bar with lead times as low as two to three weeks.

 However, the key to this supply chain’s effectiveness is its use of data and analytics to provide precise forecasting and decision-making.
-It is made possible by procedures and systems that integrate data, analytics, frontline tools, and people in order to provide corporate value.
+It is made possible by procedures and systems that integrate data, analytics, frontline tools, and people to provide corporate value.
 Zara’s primary differentiating analytics applications include the following:-

 Collection and use of real-time statistical market data